Judgment (video game): Music

 Japanese band Alexandros did the two main themes for Judgment.

 The studio spent a considerable amount of time choosing the right band for the music.
 Nagoshi felt that using the Japanese band Alexandros would appeal to the audience, in the same way that Shōnan no Kaze fit Yakuza 0, as he believed that both bands have a similar approach.
 Alexandros were excited to compose the two theme songs, which were intended to provide musical diversity and describe the drama in the game.
 Nagoshi gave Alexandros creative freedom, and there were no major issues.
 He showed the band a demo of the game, enabling them to write a song quickly.
 Two theme songs were created for the game: the main theme song, "Arpeggio" and the insert song, "Your Song".
 The band created these themes for Judgment while they were in the United States, but sent their work to Japan in a video and received a positive response.
-"Arpeggio" was written on the rooftop of a Brooklyn studio: band member Yoohei took a liking to an arpeggio that another musician happened to be playing on his guitar, so the band wrote the song on acoustic guitars on the roof while on a break during their recording session.
+"Arpeggio" was written on the rooftop of a Brooklyn studio: Yoohei Kawakami took a liking to an arpeggio that Shirai, the guitarist, happened to be playing, so the band wrote the song on acoustic guitars on the roof while on a break during their recording session.
 A three-CD soundtrack was released in Japan on April 15, 2019.